open5e/open5e/source/monsters/tome-of-beasts/E/empty-cloak.rst

 target. *Hit:* 6 (1d4 + 4) bludgeoning damage.

-**Shadow Snare.** *Ranged Weapon Attack:* +4 to hit, range 20/60 ft., one target. *Hit:* Large or smaller creatures are restrained.
+**Shadow Snare.** *Ranged Weapon Attack:* +4 to hit, range 20/60 ft., one target. *Hit:* Large or smaller creatures are :ref:`srd:restrained`.
 To escape, the restrained creature or an adjacent ally must use an action to make a successful DC 14 Strength check.
 The shadow snare has 15 hit points and AC 12.